Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - Adapts as the environment changes.
         - The longer the stimulus continues, the less frequent the APs are.
         - E.g. Not feeling the clothes that you’re wearing.
-- Acuity: how well we can distinguish among stimuli within a sensory modality.
+- *Acuity*: how well we can distinguish among stimuli within a sensory modality.
 - Perception is mainly concerned with changes in sensation.
 - Many creatures can carry out exquisite perception without a cortex, so why do we have a cortex?
 - The answer may be to support flexible behavior.